PhD (Illinois)

 ACADEMIC AND RESEARCH BIO

-Last but certainly not least, he teaches frequently and with enthusiasm for the Comp Lit program, offering classes in a range of canonical and heterodox subjects from world literature and colonialism/postcolonialism to political theory, the globalization of ideas and discourses, and how to interpret the Chinese revolution.
+Last but certainly not least, he teaches frequently and with enthusiasm for Comp Lit, offering classes in a range of canonical and heterodox subjects from world literature (Plato to NATO) and postcolonialism, to political theory, the globalization of ideas and discourses, and how to interpret complex texts and problems.